softwarefactory-project/DLRN/doc/source/graphql.rst

     civoteAgg (
         refHash: String
         ciName: String
-        ciVote: String
+        ciVote: Boolean
         ciInProgress: Boolean
         timestamp: Int
         user: String
     ): [CIVote_Aggregate]

 Arguments:
-- refHash: limit the results to the civote_aggregation beloging to the specified reference hash.
+- refHash: limit the results to the civote_aggregation belonging to the specified reference hash.
-- ciName: limit the results to the civote_aggregation beloging to the specified CI name.
+- ciName: limit the results to the civote_aggregation belonging to the specified CI name.
-- ciVote: limit the results to the civote_aggregation beloging to the specified CI vote.
+- ciVote: limit the results to the civote_aggregation belonging to the specified CI vote.
-- ciInProgress: limit the results to the civote_aggregation beloging to the specified CI in progress state.
+- ciInProgress: limit the results to the civote_aggregation belonging to the specified CI in progress state.
-- timestamp: limit the results to the civote_aggregation beloging to the specified timestamp.
+- timestamp: limit the results to the civote_aggregation belonging to the specified timestamp.
-- user: limit the results to the civote_aggregation beloging to the specified user.
+- user: limit the results to the civote_aggregation belonging to the specified user.

 * packageStatus